Which laws, formal standards, regulations, and guidelines are relevant to the work of an examination board (EB)?

 Establishing guidelines for examiners

-It may be advisable to provide such important as well as practical guidelines for teachers in the form of a hands-on guide or handbook or on a website.
+It may be advisable to provide such important as well as practical guidelines for teachers, in the form of a hands-on guide or guidelines on a website.

 - Protocols

-In addition to statutory regulations, the EER (OER) and Rules & Guidelines as drawn up by the EB, it may be advisable to lay down standards and working methods for practice in so-called "protocols".
+In addition to statutory regulations and Rules & Guidelines, it may be advisable to lay down standards and working methods for practice for lecturers in so-called "protocols".
 Protocols are a means to regulate matters properly, not an end in themselves.
 It clarifies what is expected of all parties involved.
-Protocols can increase the efficiency of activities, ensure better coordination between those involved, it provides clarity for new employees, it prevents conflicts afterwards and it helps with quality control.
+Protocols can increase the efficiency of activities, ensure better coordination between those involved, provide clarity for new employees, prevent conflicts afterwards, and help with quality control.

-For example a protocol that contributes to ensuring that the taking of tests is well organised and that measures are taken to prevent fraud, to detect it if it occurs and that appropriate actions are taken if fraud is detected, helps to ensure that the assessment process runs smoothly and that the results obtained by the students are reliable.
+For example a protocol that contributes to ensuring that the taking of written tests is well organised and that measures are taken to prevent fraud, to detect fraud it if it occurs and that appropriate actions are taken if fraud is detected (by invigelators), helps to ensure that the test taking process runs smoothly and that the results obtained by the students will be reliable.

-The two standards are:- Standard 3: The programme has an adequate system of student assessment in place.
+The two standards are:Student assessment / Standard 3: The programme has an adequate system of student assessment in place.

 Be prepared...

-- Evaluation and monitoring.
-How does the institution monitor that its vision of quality is realised?
+3) How does the institution monitor its realisation of the vision of quality?

 In 2014, UT received a positive assessment from the NVAO.
-Within six years a reassessment is necessary for a renewal.
-At the end of 2019, a second institutional audit on educational quality assurance was carried out at the University of Twente.
-On 22 March 2020, UT received the review committee's advisory report.
-The UT met all criteria and received a positive decision, which can be seen as a proof that there is confidence in the University's internal quality assurance system.
-The next institutional review will take place in 2025.
+Within six years, a reassessment is necessary for a renewal.
+At the end of 2019, a second institutional audit was carried out.
+On 22 March 2020, the UT received the audit committee's advisory report.
+The UT met all criteria and received a positive decision, which can be seen as proof that there is confidence in the University's internal quality assurance system.
+The next institutional audit will take place in 2025.

 To keep informed, check out this site: About our education | Quality | Education